menu

 Occupations and Workforce

-Chester is a blue-collar town, with 36.36% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Chester is generally considered to be a blue-collar town.
+36.36% of the Chester workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Chester is a town of professionals, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Chester who work in healthcare (42.42%), office and administrative support (12.12%), and food service (9.09%).

 Setting & Lifestyle